Background of the Battle of Marks’ Mills

 Battle of Elkin’s Ferry (aka Engagement at Elkin’s Ferry): April 3–4, 1864

 Despite the Confederate harassment, Steele reached the Little Missouri River on April 3rd.
-Discovering that the Rebels had destroyed all the bridges spanning the river, Steele chose to cross at Elkin’s Ferry.
+Discovering that the Confederates had destroyed all the bridges spanning the river, Steele chose to cross at Elkin’s Ferry.
 The next morning, Brigadier General John S. Marmaduke led two Confederate cavalry brigades and accompanying artillery up the road toward Elkin’s Ferry.
 Following a brief engagement, the Yankees drove off the Confederates.
 Afterward, Steele marched some of his troops southwest toward Washington, the temporary capital of Arkansas.
 The Union general hoped to draw Confederate General Sterling Price’s Army of Arkansas away from Camden, leaving the Confederate town and its much-needed provisions vulnerable to attack from the rest of the Union force.

 Battle of Prairie D’Ane (aka Skirmish at Prairie D’Ane, Battle of Gum Springs, or Battle of Moscow): April 9–13, 1864

-Steele pushed the Rebels he confronted at Elkin’s Ferry back toward Washington.
+Steele pushed the Confederates he confronted at Elkin’s Ferry back toward Washington.
 The retreating Confederates halted and erected defensive works at Prairie D’Ane, a large flat area nearly thirty miles square nestled in Arkansas’ rocky terrain and cypress swamps.
 On April 7, Price reinforced them with soldiers from Camden, and he took field command of the troops concentrating at Prairie D’Ane to stop Steele and defend the Confederate capital.

 On April 9, Thayer’s force rendezvoused with Steele’s soldiers and the combined Union force continued on toward Prairie D’Ane.
-The next day, the Federals reached the Confederate breastworks and mounted an attack that drove the Rebels back about one mile.
+The next day, the Federals reached the Confederate breastworks and mounted an attack that drove the Confederates back about one mile.
 Both sides settled in and spent April 11 skirmishing.
 When Steele mounted another assault on April 12, he found that Price had fallen back to prepare a defensive line closer to Washington.
 Having tricked Price into protecting Washington, Steele turned his men east and marched off toward Camden.

 When Price recognized that Steele had deceived him, the Confederate general returned to Prairie D’Ane on April 13 and attacked Thayer’s Frontier Division that was serving as Steele’s rearguard.
-Following a pitched battle, the Rebels withdrew.
+Following a pitched battle, the Confederateswithdrew.
 Thayer followed briefly before turning and marching all night to catch up with Steele.
 When Steele occupied Camden unopposed on April 15, he discovered the provisions rumored to be stored there did not exist.

 Battle of Poison Spring: April 18, 1864